SmileyChris/easy-thumbnails/README.rst

 Important Note
 ==============

-This project has been forked from easy-thumbnails v1.4 and has been optimized for performance issues(quering to db for every thumbnail and checking for if image exists on remote storage) with remote storages.
+This project has been forked from easy-thumbnails v1.4 and has been optimized for performance issues(quering to db for every thumbnail and checking for if image exists on remote storage) with remote storages like S3.
 It needs packages like redis, django-redis to work correctly.
 And it has NOT been tested for local storages.